nevenc/spring-ai-workshop/workshop/content/02-running-the-lab/index.md

          }' | jq .
 ```

-Since we are hosting the LLMs on CPU-based system, with no GPUs - the response might
+Since we are hosting the LLMs on a CPU-based system,
-be a bit slow.
+with no GPUs - the response might be a bit slow.

 You should see a JSON response from an **llama3.2** model hosted on local Ollama server: